-Why Does Getting the Flu Trigger Asthma
+Why Flu Can Trigger Asthma

 When children with asthma get the flu, they often land in the hospital gasping for air.
 Researchers at Children's Hospital Boston have found a previously unknown biological pathway explaining why influenza induces asthma attacks.
-Studies in a mouse model, published online May 29 by the journal Nature Immunology, reveal that influenza activates a newly recognized group of immune cells called natural helper cells - presenting a completely new set of drug targets for asthma.
+Studies in a mouse model, published online in the journal Nature Immunology, reveal that influenza activates a newly recognized group of immune cells called natural helper cells - presenting a completely new set of drug targets for asthma.

 If activation of these cells, or their asthma-inducing secretions, could be blocked, asthmatic children could be more effectively protected when they get the flu and possibly other viral infections, says senior investigator Dale Umetsu, MD, PhD, of Children's Division of Immunology.